Is this the creepiest Christmas tree of 2021? ‘You cannot unsee it,’ witness claims - NewsBreak

 But for all the cheer Woody is spreading, there appears to be a significant amount of leeriness toward Woody and his inexplicable human-like face, with some joking that he’s “the scariest Christmas tree in Canada,” or that he requires “child sacrifices.”

-“[It’s] been 3 days since I saw Woody the Talking Christmas Tree and I’m still haunted by it ,” one Twitter user claimed.‘Gifts from the Heart’: Biden White House Christmas decorations unveiled
+“[It’s] been 3 days since I saw Woody the Talking Christmas Tree and I’m still haunted by it ,” one Twitter user claimed.Kids meet Santa, enjoy hot cocoa and cookies at the Science and Discovery Center

 In the weeks since his resurrection, Woody has also gained a tremendous number of admirers both near and far.
 Some traveled to the mall to discuss gallbladder surgery with Woody (for real), while others have recreated his likeness for their artwork , their manicures , and their cakes .
 Jimmy Fallon also gave a shout-out to Woody on a recent show, likening him to the “red-light, green-light” robot from “Squid Game.”